Glossary of Terms

 An amateur shall be defined as:

-• any person whose principal means of livelihood is not obtained from the performance or teaching of music in the particular category in which he/she is competing, even though from time to time they may receive remuneration on an occasional basis (not full-time).
+· Any person whose principal means of livelihood is not obtained from the performance or teaching of music in the particular category/discipline in which he/she is competing, even though from time to time they may receive remuneration on an occasional basis (not full-time).

-• an individual earning income from performing or teaching music privately or in the school system.
+A An individual earning income from teaching full-time privately or in the school system is not eligible to compete.

-• Competitors with a music degree in one instrument may compete in another different discipline.
+· An individual with a music degree in one instrument is eligible to compete in another discipline different from that of the instrument for which they received their degree.

-• If the individual has received professional income after they were recommended to the OMFA Provincial Finals, they would be ineligible to participate and their entry fee would be refunded, if applicable.
+· If the individual has received professional income after they were recommended to the OMFA Provincial Finals, they are ineligible to participate and their entry fee would be refunded, if applicable.

 Accompaniment – A subordinate part for instruments, voices or ensembles – usually piano.